 - Communications function

-- A flash memory which can be rewritten freely as a memory to store CPU programs
+- Writable flash memory to store CPU programs

 We can now offer the MD67xx series with all the requisites for digital power supplies.

 Benefits from Digitizing a Power Supply

 Adopting digital control methods to power supply systems will benefit a lot.